Oluwajobs/oluwajobaa/_portfolio/5-WRF.md

   <figcaption>Workflow of WRF for a typical run.
 Source: <a href="http://www2.mmm.ucar.edu/wrf/OnLineTutorial/Basics/index.php">WRF Online Tutorial</a></figcaption>
 </figure><br>

+Here, I list ungrib first, and then geogrid.
+However, these are parallel processes and the order doesn't matter.

-## Step 1: Get Gridded Meteorological Data to guide the simulation.
+## Step 1a: Get Gridded Meteorological Data to guide the simulation.

 * Choosing the Reanalysis dataset: [List of available GRIB datasets from NCAR](http://www2.mmm.ucar.edu/wrf/users/download/free_data.html).
   * For Paris, I used ERA by ECMWF.